 The Only Mechanical Keyboard Buying Guide You’ll Ever Need

 Casual keyboard users often don’t pay much attention to differences in keyboards.
 Most use whatever keyboard is available or buy one of the cheaper models.
-We were actually in this category of people until we discovered the significant differences in using a mechanical keyboard.
+We were actually in this category of people until we discovered the significant differences in using mechanical keyboards.

 Writers and hard-core gamers will tell you without hesitation that the best mechanical keyboard is the only option for them.
 If you’re at all like we were, you are probably wondering what could possibly be so different in a mechanical keyboard and regular keyboards with a membrane sheath.
 Or, you may already know a mechanical keyboard is what you want, and you just need a little help figuring out which one is the best buy for you.

 Hopefully, this guide will help you understand mechanical keyboards and the available functions and/or it will assist you in narrowing down your favorite one.
 We will discuss the benefits of using mechanical keyboards, what features to look for, and list several ideal gaming mechanical keyboards in different price ranges.